A yellow terrace with chairs and flowers, overlooking mountains and water.

 • Translation of documents: All documents not in Greek must be officially translated into Greek by a certified translator.

-Greek Citizenship by Descent Application: Step-by-Step Guide
+How to Apply for Greek Citizenship by Descent

 The White Tower of Thessaloniki, an iconic landmark and former fortress by the waterfront in Greece.
-Here’s a step-by-step guide on how to start Greek citizenship by descent application:

 Step 1: Conduct genealogical research: Establish your Greek connections by gathering documents that prove your ancestry, such as birth certificates, marriage certificates, and other proof of Greek heritage.